Sarah Burgess (racing driver): Off-road racing

 In 2014, Burgess entered Global Rallycross in a Chevrolet Sonic for BMI.
-Royal Purple followed her to rallycross after previously sponsoring her drifting team, while she had factory support from Chevrolet but continued to run BMI as a privateeer.
+Royal Purple followed her to rallycross after previously sponsoring her drifting team, while she had factory support from Chevrolet but continued to run BMI as a privateer.
 The team elected to skip the season opener in Barbados to continue developing the car and scheduled Burgess' debut for X Games Austin.
 However, a mechanical problem in testing forced her to abandon the attempt.
 Had the start happened, Burgess would have been the second female driver in GRC history after Emma Gilmour, who debuted earlier that year.
 She tried again at Daytona International Speedway, where she formed Chevrolet's first multi-car effort alongside Pat Moro, but did not run any of the weekend's races following qualifying.

-Dissatisfied with disciplines that she felt were not enticing enough for fans, she moved to the Lucas Oil Off Road Racing Series in 2015.
+Dissatisfied with disciplines that she felt were not enticing enough for fans, Burgess moved to the Lucas Oil Off Road Racing Series in 2015.
 She initially planned to race in the Pro 4 class before settling on Pro Lite as it allowed her to "get in the truck at a reasonable expense and just learn the processes and understand the way things are done."
 In an October interview with LOORRS, she explained there was little overlap in driving styles between drifting and short course off-road, with "the only relation" being in "initial entry (into a turn).
 It doesn't carry over into anything else, so (it's been a matter of) learning how a track changes every lap and how different setups on a truck can change it and, of course, making sure the truck just stays running to start with."
 Burgess ran seven races in her first season.

 Burgess acquired sponsorship from Axalta ahead of the 2019 season.

 ARCA Menards Series West

-Burgess serves as crew chief and owner for her daughter Bridget in the ARCA Menards Series West.
-With a lack of funding compared to the top teams in the series, Burgess has often been Bridget's only pit crew member; she once changed all four tires on Bridget's car by herself during a pit stop.
+Burgess served as crew chief and owner for her daughter Bridget in the ARCA Menards Series West.
+With a lack of funding compared to the top teams in the series, Burgess was often been Bridget's only pit crew member; she once changed all four tires on Bridget's car by herself during a pit stop.

-Burgess has also expressed interest in joining Bridget in a West Series race as a driver.
+Burgess had also expressed interest in joining Bridget in a West Series race as a driver.
 In March 2022, Burgess obtained her ARCA license after completing some test laps in Bridget's car when the series visited Irwindale Speedway.
 She nearly made her debut in the following day's NAPA Auto Parts 150 as a replacement driver for Eric Nascimento.
 Burgess qualified 15th of 16 cars; however, just prior to the green flag, the team withdrew from the event.
 In April, Burgess revealed she was still searching for sponsorship to allow her to compete in a race when the series returned to Irwindale later in the summer.
-Burgess eventually picked up sponsorship from eBay Motors for the Las Vegas Motor Speedway Bullring race on October 14, finishing in 17th place with Bridget five spots ahead in 12th.
+Burgess eventually picked up sponsorship from eBay Motors for the Las Vegas Motor Speedway Bullring race on 14 October, finishing in seventeenth place with Bridget five spots ahead in twelfth.